 In This Issue:

-- Register Now and Join Us for the 2016 WRLC Annual Meeting
+- Watch the WRLC Annual Meeting Online

 - Event: Library Technology Innovation: Building a Start-up in a Library